 4. Lack of Energy Savings

-These so-called Smart Meters are supposed to save us money.
+These Smart Meters are supposed to save us money.

 Well, none of this savings has been proven, and in fact, there are some pretty important people saying that they think the savings simply aren’t going to happen.
 (Source)